cloud-gov/cf-uaa-guard-service/README.md

 Uncomment and fill in the environment variables required as the sample in `broker-manifest.yml.sample` and copy the manifest to `broker-manifest.yml`.

-Run `cf push -f broker-manifest.yml` to deploy the `uaa-guard-proxy` app.
+Run `cf push -f broker-manifest.yml` to deploy the `uaa-guard-broker` app.

 Uncomment and fill in the environment variables required as the sample in `proxy-manifest.yml.sample` and copy the manifest to `proxy-manifest.yml`.